shenwei356/taxonkit/doc/docs/usage.md

         2697049   no rank      Severe acute respiratory syndrome coronavirus 2   unclassified Severe acute respiratory syndrome-related coronavirus subspecies/strain   unclassified Severe acute respiratory syndrome-related coronavirus subspecies   unclassified Severe acute respiratory syndrome-related coronavirus strain
         2605619   no rank      Escherichia coli O16:H48                          unclassified Escherichia coli subspecies/strain                                        unclassified Escherichia coli subspecies                                        unclassified Escherichia coli strain

-1. **When these's no nodes of rank "subspecies" nor "stain", you can switch `-S/--pseudo-strain` to use the node with lowest rank as subspecies/strain name, if which rank is lower than "species"**.
+1. **When these's no nodes of rank "subspecies" nor "strain", you can switch `-S/--pseudo-strain` to use the node with lowest rank as subspecies/strain name, if which rank is lower than "species"**.